OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-12.md

 # Ezekiel Chapter 12

 ## Ezekiel 12:1
-The word of the Lord came to me, saying,
+A message from the Lord reached me,

 ## Ezekiel 12:2
 “Son of man, you are living in the midst of a rebellious house.
 They have eyes to see but do not see, and ears to hear but do not hear, for they are a rebellious house.